romeric/florence/README.md

 - pyamg
 - psutil

+In addition, it is recommended to have an optimised BLAS library such as OpenBLAS or MKL installed and configured on your machine.

 # Installation
 Have a look at `travis.yml` file for directions on installing florence's core library.
 Installation of the core library (not external dependencies) is as easy as